CharlieHomewood/project-skyline/Kanban/Tasks/Look into creating each ability in Unreal.md

 ---

 description::<br>
 Look into creating the in-game abilities for each colour.
-Yellow and Cyan(Blue)
+Yellow and Cyan(Blue) don't really have programmable in game effects atm
 ## Sub-tasks

  - [ ] Red